UweDomaratius/GermanIndustries/doc/readme_english.md

 <a name="extension_3"></a>
 ### Food Industries

-Food industries produce the things that you can find in the supermarkets.
 Germany is known for a wide variety of breads and a huge number of breweries.
 This extension replaces the generic food processor with more specialized industries, so the transport tasks become a bit more complex.

 Color in the industry charts of this documentation: <span style="background-color:#5c9c34;">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>